ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Pre-requisites

-Before we move on, I’d like to mention that

-You will be required to have Node JS and npm before starting.
-Make sure you already have them installed.
-If not you can find them here: https://nodejs.org Although not mandatory, a basic knowledge of Strapi and Nuxt.js is recommended.

-Before you begin, you'll need:
+To follow this tutorial, make sure you have Node.js installed:

 - Node.js 12.x
 - npm 6.x

+Although not required, a basic knowledge of Strapi and Nuxt.js is recommended.

 Also, it's important to mention that this guide was written based on the following versions:

 - Strapi 3.0.1 (stable release)
-- Nuxt.js v2.12.2 SSR
+- Nuxt.js 2.12.2

 Let's get started!

-## Installing Strapi
+## Install Strapi

-"First things first, we begin by creating a local Strapi app. you to have a generated Strapi project (currently v3.0.0-alpha.14).
+"First things first, we begin by creating a local Strapi app. you to have a generated Strapi project.
 If not already generated, you can quickly get started here to generate one."

 ```shell
 npx create-strapi-app strapi-users --quickstart